-- (2) Identify the qualified individual having full authority to implement removal actions, and require immediate communications between that individual and the appropriate Federal official and the persons providing personnel and equipment pursuant to clause (3); - (3) Identify, and ensure by contract or other means approved by the President, the availability of private personnel and equipment necessary to remove to the maximum extent practicable a worst case discharge (including a discharge resulting from fire or explosion), and to mitigate or prevent a substantial threat of such a discharge; - (4) Describe the training, equipment testing, periodic unannounced drills, and response actions of persons on the vessel or at the facility, to be carried out under the plan to ensure the safety of the vessel or facility and to mitigate or prevent the discharge, or the substantial threat of a discharge; - (5) Be updated periodically; and - (6) Be resubmitted for approval of each significant change. - (b) Additionally, the plan should follow the other general provisions in 33 CFR 1030, with the following exceptions: - (1) The plan should cover all geographic areas of the United States in which the vessel would handle, store, or transport oil as fuel, including port areas and offshore transit areas. - (2) If the vessel owner or operator has more than one vessel, the plan may cover each class of vessel (i.e., manned vessels carrying oil as primary cargo and nontank vessels of 400 gross tons and greater, unmanned vessels carrying oil as primary cargo, and vessels carrying oil as secondary cargo), with a separate vessel-specific appendix for each vessel covered by the plan and a separate geographic-specific appendix for each Captain of the Port (COTP) zone in which the vessel(s) would operate.
+- (a) A response plan must, under 33 USC 1321(i) (5) (D): - (1) Be consistent with the requirements of the National Contingency Plan and Area Contingency Plans; - (2) Identify the qualified individual having full authority to implement removal actions, and require immediate communications between that individual and the appropriate Federal official and the persons providing personnel and equipment pursuant to clause (3); - (3) Identify, and ensure by contract or other means approved by the President, the availability of private personnel and equipment necessary to remove to the maximum extent practicable a worst case discharge (including a discharge resulting from fire or explosion), and to mitigate or prevent a substantial threat of such a discharge; - (4) Describe the training, equipment testing, periodic unannounced drills, and response actions of persons on the vessel or at the facility, to be carried out under the plan to ensure the safety of the vessel or facility and to mitigate or prevent the discharge, or the substantial threat of a discharge; - (5) Be updated periodically; and - (6) Be resubmitted for approval of each significant change. - (b) Additionally, the plan should follow the other general provisions in 33 CFR 155.1030, with the following exceptions: - (1) The plan should cover all geographic areas of the United States in which the vessel would handle, store, or transport oil as fuel, including port areas and offshore transit areas.

+(2) If the vessel owner or operator has more than one vessel, the plan may cover each class of vessel (i.e., manned vessels carrying oil as primary cargo and nontank vessels, unmanned vessels carrying oil as primary cargo, and vessels carrying oil as secondary cargo), with a separate vessel-specific appendix for each vessel covered by the plan and a separate geographic-specific appendix for each Captain of the Port (COTP) zone in which the vessel(s) would operate.